sldimitrov/Projects/Phonebook/README.md

 # Knowledge stack #
-The main purpose of the project was to train my skills with dictionaries because that is the data-type with which we transfer the info in the program.
+The main purpose of the project was to train my skills with dictionaries.
+In fact, this is the data-type with which we transfer the info in the program.

 # Screenshots #